-Most of us strive for well-shaped and toned abdomen.
+Most of us strive for the well-shaped and toned abdomen.
 It is a sign of great body and health.
 Also, for diabetic people, there are many yogic postures which are recommended.
 To get a great abdominal region and controlling diabetes, Mandukasana, or Frog Pose is an excellent yoga pose.
-It tones entire abdominal region and tones the organs in this region.
-Mandukasana, in Sanskrit means, Manduk which stands for Frog and Asana which stands for Pose.
+It tones the entire abdominal region and tones the organs in this region.
+Mandukasana, in Sanskrit, means, Manduk which stands for Frog and Asana which stands for Pose.
 In the final position of this asana, the posture of the practitioner resembles a frog.
 This asana has various variations and owing to this, we have mentioned how to practice this asana along with its benefits.

 - First, you need to sit in Vajrasana which is also known as thunderbolt pose.
 It is a simple kneeling pose.

 - Now, with your hands, make a fist with the thumb tucked well inside your four fingers.

 - Place your fists on the abdomen region on both sides of your navel.

 - Now exhale and start pulling the abdomen inside slightly.
 After this, bend forward slowly and start pressing the navel with your fists.

 - Keep your back as straight you can get, and keep looking forward in your bend position.

 - Now keep the breath well outside in this pose and maintain it for a period of time which is comfortable for you.